malwaremama/TLSDetection/README.md

-# Detecting TLS Versions on a Palo Alto NGFW
+# Detecting TLS Versions on a Palo Alto Networks NGFW
 These are custom vulnerability signatures created using PAN-OS 9.0.x.

 #### Purpose: